githubEdit

 Mindset

-Attacker, adversarial, damage, break, deceive, trick
+Attacker, adversarial – seek to compromise, break, deceive, trick

-Defender, ally, protect, prevent, mitigate
+Defender, ally – seek to protect, prevent, mitigate

 Skillsets